-(b) Checking Timing Requirements
+(a) Checking Timing Requirements

-(1) Preparation: Connect one end of each of the 1W13B cords equipped with the 360-type tool to the terminals of the bottom cap of the KS-14250, Ll flashlights.
-Use the flashlights as specified below in making the tests.
-Closure of the contacts will be indicated by lighting the associated flashlight and opening of contacts by extinguishing the flashlight.
-Insulate the timer back "C" cam contacts.
+(1) Preparation: Connect one end of each of the 1W13B cords, equipped with the 360-type tool, to the terminals of the bottom cap of the flashlight.
+Use the flashlight as specified below in making the tests.
+Closure of contacts will be indicated by lighting the flashlight and opening of contacts by extinguishing the flashlight.

-(2) Initial Registration - Minimum Timing Interval: Connect the flashlights to the proper spring terminals at the rear of the timer, as shown in Fig. 20.
-The flashlight connected to the "A" cam contacts should light, the other flashlights should not.
-Operate the timer magnet by connecting ground to the right winding terminal connection at the top of the timer.
-The flashlight associated with the front "C" cam contacts should light for a short interval.
-Begin timing with the KS-3008 stop watch when these contacts break.
-At approximately one revolution of the timer gear, the "A" cam contacts will open for a short interval.
-Cease timing at the reclosure of the "A" cam contacts.
+(2) Connect the flashlight to the proper spring terminals at the rear of the timer, as shown in Fig. 20.
+The flashlight should light.
+Operate the timer by connecting ground to the right winding terminal connection at the top of the timer.
+The flashlight will remain lighted for only a short interval after the timer is operated.
+Begin timing with the KS-3008 stop watch as soon as the lamp is extinguished.
+At approximately one revolution of the timer gear the "A" cam contacts will close, 'causing the flashlight to light.
+Cease timing at this closure of the "A" cam contacts.